 The Georgia-based illustrator, Spider-Man: Across the Spider-Verse comic book artist, and musician shares her reverence for her family's history and impact, and reflects on her career in the arts.

 By Jonita Davis • February 8, 2023 • Profiles

 Our February 2023 list includes 20 previously unlisted grants for visual and performing artists, poets, and prose writers with application deadlines between now and March 8, 2023.

 We're keeping a list of books read and liked in 2023, and updating it often.
 Books range from frontlist to backlist, prose to graphic novel, middle-grade to adult, and fiction to non-fiction.
 Follow along!

 For our first comic of 2023, Caribbean American comic artist and illustrator FeliceY shares a story about coming of age as a nonbinary person in their comic, "I Just Need a Pad."

 Bring out the bouquets!
-This forthcoming collection by cartoonist Barbara Brandon-Croft proves that her pioneering comic strip is as fitting and funny today as it was when it appeared in mainstream syndication from 1991–2005.
+This new collection by cartoonist Barbara Brandon-Croft proves that her pioneering comic strip is as fitting and funny today as it was when it appeared in mainstream syndication from 1991–2005.